Do we actually have a depression epidemic?

 Don’t just get these tests but make SURE that they are in the “optimal” range!

-Don't settle for "normal" labs if you feel like crap.
+Don’t settle for “normal” labs if you feel terrible.

-If you are currently being treated but still having symptoms of hypothyroidism then you may need a different medication or higher dose.
+If you are currently being treated but still have symptoms of hypothyroidism then you may need a different medication or a higher dose.

 This article will show you how to properly test your body to see if your thyroid medication is working.

-Inflammation in the body causes and is associated with Depression.
+Inflammation in the body causes and is associated with Depression (4).